Pelosi desk-sitter is 'everyone's crazy redneck uncle,' lawyer says

 After the prosecution focused a large portion of its case around Barnett's possession of a ZAP Hike n' Strike stun device on Jan.
 6 -- FBI Special Agent Kimberly Allen even demonstrated the electric shock feature in court Wednesday -- the defense said in its opening statement that Barnett's stun gun was "not working" at the Capitol.

 While the defense lawyer acknowledged that Barnett was "not perfect" on Jan.
-6, it said that there were plenty of "bad actors" and policing failures that contributed to stopping the certification process.
+6, he said that there were plenty of "bad actors" and policing failures that contributed to stopping the certification process.

 "The evidence will show that the electoral count was long-disrupted before Barnett ever arrived on Capitol grounds," McBride said, referring to the joint-session of Congress convened Jan.
 6 to certify the results of the 2020 presidential election.